Pac-a/tiktok-video-uploader/PRIVACY.md

 ## Contact

-For questions regarding this Privacy Policy, please contact: reddit.api.project2025@gmail.com
+For any questions regarding these Terms of Service, please contact: reddit.api.project2025@gmail.com